revsys/django-friendship/README.rst

         following = Following.objects.following(request.user)

         ### Managing friendship relationships

+        # Create a friendship request
         other_user = User.objects.get(pk=1)
         new_relationship = Friend.objects.add_friend(request.user, other_user)

+        # And immediately accept it, normally you would give this option to the user
+        new_relationship.accept()

+        # Now the users are friends
         Friend.objects.are_friends(request.user, other_user) == True

+        # Remove the friendship
         Friend.objects.remove_friend(other_user, request.user)

         # Create request.user follows other_user relationship